The University of Montpellier Adopts Its Master Plan for Ecological Transition (SDTE)

 • Encourage student engagement in and advocacy for the ecological transition

-Technology demonstrations will also be set up on campus to actively engage students.
+Technology demonstrations will also be set up on campuses to actively engage students.

-Priority Area 2: Research Innovation, “Promoting responsible research to support the ecological transition”
+Priority Area 2: Research Innovation, “Promoting responsible research in support of the ecological transition”

 Main objectives:

-• Strengthening the connection between science and society
+• Strengthening the dialogue between science and society

 Priority Area 3: Environment, “Taking Action for the Environment and Changing Behaviors”